marcodafonseca/Dynamo.ORM/README.md

 # Dynamo.ORM
-An async ORM built for Amazon Web Service's DynamoDb in .Net Core
+An async ORM built for Amazon Web Service's DynamoDb in .Net Standard